+It is important to stay away from these protest marches and demonstrations to minimize risk.
 As with any other travel plan, travelers should take precautions before planning a trip to these countries to ensure that the right decisions are made.
-However, a key reason for Panama to be close to the center of the 10 safest countries in Latin America is that it suffered unrest in recent years due to the reforms that the government tried to promote and that were going to have a significant effect on marginalized groups.
-I am glad that Peru is not very badly ranked on the list of the safest countries in Latin America, because it is definitely a must see for tourists interested in the rich history of this region.
+Panama is close to the center of the 10 safest countries in Latin America due to reforms that the government tried to promote and that were going to have a significant effect on marginalized groups.
+Peru is not very badly ranked on the list of the safest countries in Latin America, making it a must-see for tourists interested in the rich history of this region.

-Far from big cities, Chile's most beautiful areas are still very peaceful, so keep up with the protests and plan your trip to the safest country in South America accordingly.
+Therefore, it is reasonable to do some research on the safest countries in South America to prepare for an upcoming trip.
 The one that disappoints me the most to see so low in the ranking of the safest countries in Latin America is Colombia.